ahagmann/tdl/README.md

 The corresponding webpacge is opended when you right click on the item.
 This needs the `*-link-prefix` argument set for the coressponding issue tracker.

+## URL References

+http(s) URLs are opened when you right click in the item.